Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--web.md

 perf metrics -- core web vitals -- First Input Delay (FID) DEPRECATED https://web.dev/articles/fid perf metrics -- core web vitals https://web.dev/articles/vitals  https://web.dev/explore/learn-core-web-vitals perf metrics -- DOMContentLoaded (DCL) = time it takes for the full HTML code of a webpage to be loaded.
 The faster this happens, the faster users can see useful functionality. doesn’t include loading CSS and other assets perf metrics -- First Contentful Paint (FCP) = time at which content first begins to be “painted” by the browser.
-It can be a text, image, or even background color. perf metrics -- Load Time = time taken by the web browser to download and display the webpage. measured in milliseconds perf metrics -- Page Size = total file size of all content and assets that appear on the page.
+It can be a text, image, or even background color. timestamp of the first render frame with visible content perf metrics -- Largest Contentful Paint (LCP) = timestamp of the render frame which introduced the largest visible block-level element perf metrics -- Load Time = time taken by the web browser to download and display the webpage. measured in milliseconds perf metrics -- Page Size = total file size of all content and assets that appear on the page.
 Over the last several years, the page size of websites has been growing constantly perf metrics -- Render Blocking Resources: Some resources block other parts of the page from being loaded.
 It’s important to track the number of such resources.
 The more render-blocking resources a webpage has, the greater the delay for the browser to load the page. perf metrics -- Request Count = number of HTTP requests a browser has to make to fully load the page.
 The lower this count, the faster a website will feel to the user perf metrics -- Round Trip Time (RTT) = amount of time a round trip takes.
 A round trip constitutes a request traveling from the browser to the origin server and the response from the server going to the browser.
-Reducing RTT is one of the key approaches to improving a website’s performance. perf metrics -- Time to above-the-fold load perf metrics -- Time to First Byte (TTFB) = time taken by the browser to receive the first byte of data from the web server.
-TTFB is crucial because it indicates the general ability of the server to handle traffic
+Reducing RTT is one of the key approaches to improving a website’s performance. perf metrics -- Time to above-the-fold load perf metrics -- Time to First Byte (TTFB) = from the browser, time taken to receive the first byte of data from the web server.
+TTFB is crucial because it indicates the general ability of the server to handle traffic perf metrics -- Time to Interactive (TTI) = time at which the page becomes consistently responsive to user input.
+This is a less well-defined milestone, but is sometimes calculated as the point when the CPU and network both become idle perf metrics -- Time to Visually Complete (TTVC) = time of the last visible paint event.
+Nothing on the user’s screen should change without user input https://dropbox.tech/frontend/measuring-ttvc-web-performance-metric-open-source-library
 PWA https://whatpwacando.today/
 react
 react -- hooks